tmaiaroto/discfg/README.md

 ## Why Yet Another One?

 The goal is not to re-invent the wheel.
 There are many other solutions out there that work well.
-However, they are mostly self-host solutions.
+However, they are mostly "self-host" solutions.
 As a result, there is a bit of maintenance involved and additional cost to get the redundancy.
 Plus, many of these solutions don't really take access control into account.
 That's up to you to manage.

-There has to be a cheaper, more convenient, option in the mix.
-Yes, you'll have to make some concessions for that...But that doesn't mean you still can't get a highly available solution on a tight budget. discfg is so cheap and so convenient that you'll want to use it for basically every application you build.
-Well, maybe not every project...But that's the rationale and that's a big part of why it's not wheel re-invention.
-You will use discfg in a different manner to accomplish _many_ of the same goals, but not all.
+There should be a cheaper, more convenient, option in the mix.
+Yes, you'll have to make some concessions for that...But that doesn't mean you still can't get a highly available solution that costs less and is easier to maintain.

-This project was heavily inspired by [etcd](https://github.com/coreos/etcd).
+Originally, this project was heavily inspired by [etcd](https://github.com/coreos/etcd).
 The goal was to create an alternative that would be cheaper to host, leverage AWS infrastructure, and have a flexible storage engine which would allow you to choose how to storage the data.

 However, the project has since deviated far away from etcd.
 There are some very important differences and the intended use case is a bit different.

-The goal of discfg is to provide a configuration and service discovery solution for **applications.**
-The focus is not on creating a storage solution for systems level use, but rather a conventional solution for application configuration and state.
+People are using etcd (and raft) for some fantastic things.
+The target use case for discfg isn't quite the same, though there is some cross-over.

-In fact, due to it's flexiblity, there may be other possible uses beyond the original intent.
+In fact, due to discfg's flexiblity, there may be other possible uses beyond the original intent of (micro)services within AWS.

-When building _applications_ or services, configuration and state become a challenge.
-Especially in a distributed environment or when working with others.
-However it's not always "mission critial" and an eventually consistent database like DynamoDB may work just fine.
+When building _applications_ or (micro)services, configuration and state become a challenge.
+However an eventually consistent database like DynamoDB may work just fine.
 We may or may not have 1,000's of writes per second.
 Either way, since we are leveraging Amazon services we should be able to scale in a cost effective manner.
-There's just some trade offs for the cost and convenience.
+There's just some trade offs for that cost and convenience.

-This tool will use Amazon DynamoDB to hold the configuration, but it was designed to be able to use other storage engines in the future (such as S3).
+This tool will use Amazon DynamoDB to store data for each configuration, but it was designed to be able to use other storage engines in the future (such as S3).
+Each storage solution is going to come with different pros and cons.

-Lambda with API Gateway can be used to work with the configuration (GET, PUT, DELETE) so it feels more like etcd.
-However, discfg can be used from the command line or you can run your own REST API server(s) as well.
-Or any combination of those interfaces.
+To be completely serverless, Lambda with API Gateway can be used to work with the configuration.
+Additionally,discfg can be used from the command line or you can run your own REST API server(s).
 You could even import the package into your own Go application.

+Essentially, discfg is basically an interface around DynamoDB (and other distributed storage solutions).
+It's not responsible for the distributed storage itself.
+Theoretically, this means it could even use etcd as a storage engine (for some odd reason).